Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 It feels stressful.

-And before we go any further: you’re not failing your dog.
+Before we go any further, you’re not failing your dog.

 That matters.